ROMANS 12:1-2. PRESENT YOUR BODIES A LIVING SACRIFICE

 The word that is translated “transformed,” however, is quite different, and involves transformation at the core of one’s being (Barclay, 157-158 and Dunn).
 If being “conformed” would leave us adrift like a leaf, being “transformed” leaves us with feet on the ground—anchored—steady.
 Paul is calling us not to be caught up in every fad or wafted by every breeze, but instead to let the Spirit transform us at our core so that we can have a faith strong enough to maintain course in spite the winds of popular opinion.

 What are the things of this age that mold and shape masses of people?
 They include popular culture, such as motion pictures, movies, music, and sports.
 They include popular philosophies, such as New Age and PC thinking.
 They include incentives to succeed, even at the expense of vulnerable people.
 They include racism, nationalism, sectarianism, and denominationalism—forces that teach that our tribe is good and other tribes are bad.
 There are surely many other examples of the things of this age that would mold us into shapes not suited for the kingdom of God.
-Meditate and see what comes to mind.
+Meditate on this and see what comes to mind.

 “but be transformed (metamorphousthe) by the renewing of your mind“ (v.
 2b).
 In verse 1, Paul called us to give God our bodies.
 Now he calls us to give God our minds.